Adrian925492/Docker/module1_note.md

 - docker rm -> docker-compose rm
 - docker build -> docker-compose build

+Other commands:
+- docker-compose config - prints the content of docker compose config file

+!
+If we put an env inside docker compose, we can specify default value by **${ENV_VARIABLE:-default_value}**.
+The default value will be used if the env is not set in host system during startup of docker-compose.
+The file will be loaded only by docker compose (docker client not).
+The file name (.env) can be changed in config of docker-compose tool.
+We can also set it explicitly by **-env_file: [path to env file]** config to docker-compose yaml file.

+!
+If we want, we cen define text file named **.env** with environbmental variables (same foled as docker compose config).
+The env variables defined here will be loaded.

 **Daemon mode** - container can be run in attached and in daemon mode.
 In attached mode, the container *STDOUT* and *STDERR* streams are attached to terminal.
 In daemon mode, the streams are not attached and the contaienr works in background.
 We can see the streams by displaying container logs.

 > **_NOTE_** !
 Popular programming languages has its eligeable images in docker hub naming same, as language.
 For example, to run python script we just need to type: